jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

   Vidpf.SHARES)`, the public share, the Aggregator's key share, the VIDPF level (defined the same way as "IDPF level" in {{Section 8 of !VDAF}}), the list of prefixes to evaluate, and a binder string.
-Its outputs are the VIDPF output share and the VIDPF verifier.
+Its outputs are the VIDPF output share and the VIDPF proof.

-The verifiability properties are guaranteed as long as each Aggregator computes the same verifier string.
+The verifiability properties are guaranteed as long as each Aggregator computes the same VIDFP proof.
 Note that One-hot Verifiability and Path Verifiability are not sufficient to ensure robustness of Mastic; we will also need to ensure that the `beta` chosen by the Client is "in range".
 We will rely on FLPs ({{flp}}) for this purpose. ({{MST23}} describe a simple `range(2)` check, but we would like more sophisticated range checks for Mastic.)

+Note that `Vidpf` is less general than `Idpf` as defined {{Section 8 of !VDAF}}
+in that `beta` value is the same for each level of the tree.
+This constraint is necessary for Path Verifiability.

 | Parameter  | Description               |
 |:-----------|:--------------------------|